sayeemabdullah/CSS-Cribsheet/README.md

 # CSS Cribsheet

-> CSS which stands for Cascading Style Sheets which is a Styling Language.
+> CSS which stands for Cascading Style Sheets is a Styling Language.
 This is an initiative to make small notes on CSS which may help me or anyone else in the future.

 ___